mtlynch/mtlynch.io/content/posts/logpaste/index.md

 ## Litestream: the serverless database server

-A few months ago, I saw that [Ben Johnson](https://twitter.com/benbjohnson), author of the popular BoltDB database, had taken on a new project.
-It's called [Litestream](http://litestream.io), and it's a simple tool that replicates a SQLite database to Amazon's S3 cloud storage.
+A few months ago, I saw that [Ben Johnson](https://twitter.com/benbjohnson), author of the popular BoltDB database, had taken on a new project: [Litestream](http://litestream.io).
+It's a simple, open-source tool that replicates a SQLite database to Amazon's S3 cloud storage.

 {{<img src="litestream.png" alt="Screenshot of Litestream homepage" caption="[Litestream](http://litestream.io) is an open-source tool that replicates a SQLite database to Amazon's S3 cloud storage." maxWidth="700px" hasBorder="true">}}